mathspace/zipnap/Readme.md

 ## How It Works

 1. **Request Arrives**: A request comes in through one of the configured activators (HTTP proxy, schedule, etc.)
-2. **Wake Up**: If the target instance is stopped, Zipnap starts it automatically
+2. **Wake Up**: If the target instance is stopped, ZipNap starts it automatically
 3. **Health Check**: Monitors the instance until it's healthy and ready to serve traffic
 4. **Proxy Traffic**: Routes requests to the healthy instance
 5. **Idle Detection**: Tracks activity and stops the instance after a configured timeout period